-The connection between the type of places we live in and our well-being should be obvious but till recently there has not been too much hard data showing sprawl’s negative impacts on our health – both physical and mental.
+The connection between the type of places we live in and our well-being should be obvious, but until recently there has been little hard data showing sprawl’s negative impacts on our health – both physical and mental.
 This is changing and not only health practitioners but also public officials and residents have started to acknowledge the importance of walkable, mixed-use environments.

 See if this sounds familiar: